Anne Klein (fashion designer): Fashion career 1960s and 1970s

 This freelance work helped to fund her 1963 opening of Anne Klein Studio on 57th Street.
 Also in 1963 she married a second time to Matthew "Chip" Rubenstein.
+Matthew Rubenstein was in the paper bag business when he met Klein.

+In 1965, she, her husband, and three designers named Don Simonelli, Gerald Feder, and Hazel Haire came together to make the Anne Klein Design Studio.

-In 1961 she was one of a select group to win the American Creativity Award.
+In 1961, she was one of a select group to win the American Creativity Award.

-In 1964 she was awarded the Lord & Taylor Rose Award for independent thinking, an award first given to Albert Einstein.
+In 1964, she was awarded the Lord & Taylor Rose Award for independent thinking, an award first given to Albert Einstein.

 In 1968, she established the Anne Klein & Company label as director and co-owner with her husband, on 39th Street.
 The label was opened in collaboration with investor Gunther Oppenheim, a fashion industry stalwart.
-The next ten years saw an expansion of the business, with over 750 department stores and boutiques in America selling her designs.
+Over the next ten years, the business expanded to having 750 department stores and boutiques in America selling her designs.

-In 1969 she was awarded the Neiman-Marcus Fashion Award; she was, later, the first designer to win the award for a second time.
+In 1969, she was awarded the Neiman-Marcus Fashion Award; she was, later, the first designer to win the award for a second time.

 In 1970, Klein opened the first designer shop-in-shop boutique, "Anne Klein Corner" in Saks Fifth Avenue, New York.
 That year, she was awarded the Coty American Fashion Critics Award, which she would win again.
 A year later, in 1971, she was named to the Coty Fashion Hall of Fame.
 The 8th designer to be so inducted in 28 years.

-1973 she was included as one of five designers invited to show at the legendary Battle of Versailles design competition.
-The competition served to raise money for renovations at Versailles.
+In 1973, she was included as one of five designers invited to show at the Battle of Versailles design competition to raise money for renovations at Versailles.
+Also in 1973, she asked Tomio Taki to become a partner of her company, giving him a 25% percent share of it.
+Unfortunately, she passed only a year after making this deal with Taki.